 The patient’s baseline condition was having fresh and rejuvenated skin in the mornings but dehydrated skin by mid-afternoon as a result of her lifestyle and work stress.
 After receiving mesotherapy treatment; however, she noticed that her skin became capable of sustaining the freshness until the evening.

-There was a noticeable improvement in the hydration and skin texture after the first session.
-By comparing the baseline photographs and the results of the fourth session, it became clear that the results achieved were beyond the patient’s expectations.
-Other than the visible enhancement, the patient experienced fully-rested and fresh skin that lasted the whole day until evening or night.
+In the short time after the first session, there was a noticeably visible improvement in the hydration and skin texture, together.
+By comparing the baseline photographs taken prior and those showing the results of the fourth session, it becomes clear that the result achieved was above and beyond the expectations of patient.
+Other than the visible effect of this enhancement, the patient additionally had the experience of fully-rested and fresh skin lasting a whole day, through to the evening or night.

 Generally speaking, positive result can be maintained by repeating the treatment for the following two to three months.
 Patients can come for skin reviewing at least two months after the fourth session.